 Energetic actor Mads Mikkelsen sheds his clothes again in the raunchy Danish film A Royal Affair, reports Helen Barlow.

-The Hunt, the Scandinavian psychological thriller about a man falsely accused of molesting a child last month won one-time Bond villain Mads Mikkelsen's the festival's best actor prize.
+, the Scandinavian psychological thriller about a man falsely accused of molesting a child last month won one-time Bond villain Mads Mikkelsen's the festival's best actor prize.

 But before The Hunt arrives on screens here as part of the New Zealand International Festival, Mikkelsen can be seen in period drama A Royal Affair, a film which as been a box office phenomenon in its native Denmark.
 It's been called "a period film for people who don't like period films" and Denmark's answer to The King's Speech.

 'I haven't seen many period films that have touched me like this one," Mikkelsen says, "I think it's difficult to keep the respect for the period and to make the emotions recognisable."

 The decidedly raunchy film follows Denmark's unhinged 18th century King Christian VII (Mikkel Boe Folsgaard) who insisted that his forward-thinking German physician Johann Friedrich Struensee (Mikkelsen) give him advice on running the country.
 Problems arise when Struensee falls for Queen Caroline Matilde (Alicia Vikander) a British Royal who is locked in a loveless marriage to a king who might have been bipolar.

 "Struensee and the Queen fall head over heels in love with each other and luckily, that was true," explains Mikkelsen.
 "We actually found all these old diaries and the letters she wrote."